16sumanrana/graph-plotter/README.md

                 log2 x (base 2)      : log2(x)
                 |x|                  : abs(x)
   3. This graph plotter does not show infinity.

-  Process:
+# Process
 Getting the infix expression, the infix expression is transformed into a postfix expression.
 Evaluate the postfix expression for every pixel and plot the value.
 Each small unit is 5px.
 In a trigonometric graph, x is in degree.